 - The resident must email housing@uwinnipeg.ca by the applicable deadline with the date they intend to move out.
-Occupancy end dates will be approved only for the first day of each month or the end of fall term. - Approval of termination requests requires payment of termination fees by the resident and signing of an updated Residence Agreement.
+Occupancy end dates will be approved only for the first day of each month. - Approval of termination requests requires payment of termination fees by the resident and signing of an updated Residence Agreement. - Any terminations requested by a resident under the age of 18 must also have an updated residence agreement signed by their custodian.